-Medicare supplements were created shortly after our nation’s health insurance program for people over 65 was signed into law back in the 60′s.
-Because you are required to pay for some things, like the Part A Hospital deductible (currently $1,184!), supplements were created to insure you against paying for those expenses.
-This allows people to have peace of mind about their healthcare expenses without having to worry how much each medical visit will end up costing them.
+Medicare supplements came into being shortly after Medicare was signed into law.
+Because you are required to pay for some things, like 20% of outpatient expenses, supplemental policies were created to pay those expenses for you.
+This allows people to feel less worry over how much each medical visit will end up costing them.

-Some of the primary advantages of a traditional Medigap policy are:
+Some of the primary advantages of a traditional Medicare supplement policy are:

 - Freedom to choose your own doctors and hospitals